salacika/DE1SQL/SQL1/README.md

 `create schema FIRSTDB;`

-For the next commands make sure the created db is selected.
+For the next commands, make sure the created db is selected

-`USE firstdb ;`
+`USE firstdb;`

 #### Deleting a database